strangerstudios/pmpro-auto-renewal-checkbox/readme.txt

 1. Edit your membership levels and set the "Auto Renewal" options for each level.

 == Changelog ==
+= .2.6 =
+* When using Stripe, checking if the customer is delinquent before set the expiration date to the "current_period_end" value.

 = .2.5 =
 * BUG FIX/ENHANCEMENT: Fixed issue where checkbox was sometimes showing up right of the label instead of to the left of it.
 * BUG FIX/ENHANCEMENT: Fixed issue where the auto-renewal logic was sometimes being checked when a discount code was used (auto-renewal should be ignored if a discount code is used).